bergercookie/Pump3000/docs/about.rst

 - The documentation was written in `Sphinx <http://sphinx-doc.org/>`_

-- All the code as well as the documentation was editted with the use of `Vim <http://www.vim.org/>`_
+- All the code as well as the documentation was edited using `Vim <http://www.vim.org/>`_